-2. The AMF invokes a Nudm_ParameterProvision_Update (LCS privacy) service operation towards the UDM and the service operation carries the Location Privacy Indication information.
-The UDM stores or updates the UE LCS privacy profile in the UDR by invoking a Nudr_DM_Update (SUPI, Subscription Data) service operation accordingly.
+2. The AMF invokes a Nudm_ParameterProvision_Update (LCS privacy) service operation towards the UDM and the service operation carries the Location Privacy Indication information and may include power saving area.
+The UDM stores or updates the UE LCS privacy profile and power saving area in the UDR by invoking a Nudr_DM_Update (SUPI, Subscription Data) service operation accordingly.

 3. The AMF responses to the UE via UE Location Privacy Setting Response in N1 NAS message.